Hozukii/linked-blog-starter-md/School/Physics/Physics Notes/A. Space, Time, Motion/A.3 Work, Energy, and Power.md

 - **Potential energy** - store energy because of their position or arrangement, and the forces between different ports of the system
 - **Gravitational potential energy** - The energy stored due to the position of a mass in a gravitational field
 - **Electrical potential energy** - Energy stored due to position of a charge in an electron.
-- **Magnetic potential energy** - Energy stored in a deformed elastic material, or a spring.
+- **elastic potential energy** - Energy stored in a deformed elastic material, or a spring.
+- **Magnetic potential energy** - Energy stored due to the position of a charge or magnetic material in a magnetic field.
 - **Chemical potential energy** - Energy stored in the bonding of chemical compounds, released in chemical reactions
 - **Nuclear potential energy** - The energy stored in the arrangement of particles in the nuclei of atoms
 ---
 **Mechanical Energy** - A macroscopic object that is able to do work.
 Mechanical energy can come in one of three forms:
 - **Kinetic energy** - The energy of all moving masses which could do work on anything they collide with.
-- Elastic potential energy
-- Gravitational potential energy
 All matter contains large amounts of energy inside it.
 **Internal energy** - enormous amount of energy which exists within matter because of their motions and positions of the particles it contains.
-###### Topics Covered in later chapters
-- Thermal energy
-- Electrical energy
-- Radiation energy
 ## Energy Transfers
 Total amount of energy in an isolated system remains constant because of [[The Conservation of Energy]]
 #### Dissipation of energy